JAMK-IT/TTTS0400-linux-servers/README.md

 ## Course objectives & Grading

-In this course students should learn the basics of linux distributions as a server: How to make a simple network, how to install, configure and handle various services on the server.
+In this course students will learn the basics of linux distributions in server use; how to make a simple network and how to install, configure and handle various services on the server.

 Grading will mostly be based on the exam.
 Assignments 1 & 2 can also be checked for the grade.